 The cause of pilonidal disease is not clear.
 Loose hairs pushing into the skin may cause the disease.
-Small holes that hold each hair in the skin are called hair follicles.
+Hair follicles are the small holes that hold each hair in the skin.
 Pressure and friction on follicles can make them move.
 This causes hair to grow into the skin (ingrown hair).
 This is more common after puberty, when hair grows more and skin makes more oils.